B-Ali04/Introduction-to-Machine-Learning-Using-Python-/README.md

 ## Overview

-Machine Learning is not just about models—it is a pipeline.
+Machine Learning is not just about models, it is a pipeline from start to finish.

 This guide is built around the **ML lifecycle**, covering: